dataset-ninja/multimodal-material-segmentation/ABSTRACT.md

 Light comprises a spectrum of electromagnetic waves with varying wavelengths, leading to distinctive radiometric behaviors dependent on the wavelength.
 Objects exhibit diverse colors as their reflection is influenced by wavelength.
 Simultaneously, the absorption and scattering characteristics of light transmitted into a subsurface or a medium vary based on wavelength.
 For instance, shorter wavelength light tends to undergo more forward scattering compared to longer wavelength light.
 The absorption of light experiences pronounced changes, particularly beyond the visual spectrum.

 The absorption of light, notably through water—a common element in our daily surroundings, including not just puddles but also natural surfaces like water-containing leaves—is highly sensitive to wavelength.
 In the near-infrared range spanning from 800nm to 1000nm, the absorption coefficient of light in water exhibits nearly linear growth from 0 to 1.
 Consequently, for a camera equipped with a near-infrared filter within this wavelength range observing water or water-containing surfaces, varying intensity levels encode the depth or "wetness" of the surface, with darker shades indicating greater depth or wetness.

-## Image Capture System

-The researchers devised a customized imaging system, affixing it to a cart to capture multimodal sequences of real-world scenes, replicating a viewpoint akin to that of a car.
-This system is augmented with a sparse LiDAR, strategically incorporated to facilitate the subsequent propagation of annotations across diverse image modalities.
-The imaging apparatus comprises a duo of RGB-polarization (RGB-P) cameras (LUCID TRI050S-QC, 2/3-inch sensor), an NIR camera (FLIR GS3-U3-41C6NIR-C, 1-inch sensor), and a LiDAR unit (Livox Mid-100).